wzorgdrager/flink-k8s/README.md

-# Flink K8s cluster setup
+# Flink K8s setup with Prometheus service discovery
 This repository hosts manifests to configure a Kubernetes cluster with Flink monitored by Prometheus and Grafana using service discovery.
 Flink instances are automatically recognized and scraped by Prometheus.